lukepate/logger/aritcle.md

 {"message":"GET - / - error thrown navigating to - ::1","level":"error"}
 ```

 Now we have a simple API logging exceptions with Winston as they are thrown.
+I highly recommend jumping into the Winston docs and learning more about capabilities.
 We didn't touch on even half of Winston's additional logging features, but this is a good starting point to dive in.
 Good luck!